Guide

 4. What tools does the plugin provide?

-Once installed, the plugin registers 14 native tools across three domains — email, calendar, and contacts.
-Tools are available immediately with no restart required:
+Once installed, the plugin registers 16 native tools across four domains — email, calendar, contacts, and grant discovery:

 Email tools